 Each type also has different image values, so it pays to be specific.
 For example, if you live in Los Angeles and photograph families, search for “Los Angeles family photographers.”
 Or, if you want to get into wedding photos, check out “local wedding photographers.”

 Note that it can be a challenge to find photo prices online.
-Many professional photographers do not display their values on their websites.
-In most cases, they do not want to keep everything secret in other businesses.
+Many professional photographers do not display their values

 In general, the needs of their customers vary widely.
 It makes sense for them to budget their services according to the specific services people need.